Are Junk Journals Actually Junk?

 Making it all Feel Like it Belongs

-When you’re mixing different kinds of materials, it can help to stick to a simple color palette.
+When you’re mixing different kinds of materials, it can help to stick to a single color palette or plan a simple design for your pages.
 You can also give everything a quick tea or coffee stain to make it look more unified.

 A little washi tape or stitching can finish off edges and make the page feel complete.
 These small touches tie all the random bits together.